United Hospitals Boat Club

 The club accepts the policy and procedures relating to child protection, as set out by British Rowing, as far as these are relevant to the club; and requires all members to accept them as a condition of membership.

-The committee shall appoint a member to act as safety advisor whose duty it will be to understand the requirements of the British Rowing Code of Practice for Water Safety and advise on their observation and implementation at all times.
+The club will adhere to the safety requirements of the British Rowing RowSafe Guide.
+The committee shall appoint a member to act as safety advisor whose duty it will be to advise on the observation and implementation of the safety requirements detailed in RowSafe.

 12.1 The committee shall manage the affairs of the club.
 Financial or legal liability incurred in the rightful exercise of their office shall not be the personal liability of the committee but the responsibility of the club as a whole.